iansheridan/iansheridan.github.io/resume.md

 **IDT** (telecom) New York City
 *Devop Engineer*

 I head devops for a small team that tackles SAAS projects that have short deadlines.
 I work with the team to deliver high availability scalable systems using Docker and AWS Elastic Beanstalk.
-We also work to improve proccess company wide.
-Helping to improve other inisitives thoughout IDT.
+We also work to improve process company wide.
+Helping to improve other initiatives throughout IDT.

 Used: Bash, Ruby, RVM, Supervisor, GIT (including github api, gitlabs api), Nginx, Jenkins, Siege, Logstash, Elasticsearch, and Kibana (ELK).
 Supported: Postgres, Redis, Ruby on Rails, and Nodejs.